Luca-Experience/Luca-Experience/README.md

 - 💞️ I’m looking to collaborate on Web Development
 - 📫 How to reach me luca.daddona@outlook.com

-My first static Website written with HMTL, CSS, and a little bit Javascript.
+My first static Website written with HMTL, CSS, and a little bit of Javascript.
                  https://musing-darwin-775fbd.netlify.app